 France and the European Union support the political process being conducted under the aegis of the United Nations, which remains the only path to lasting resolution of the Syrian crisis.

-The fresh sanctions that were unanimously adopted on 17 February 2020 by the members of the European Union concern businesspersons and entities (industrial group, financial holding) making large profits from the war economy in Syria by diverting Syria’s economic resources to the sole benefit of the Syrian regime.
+The fresh sanctions that were unanimously adopted in February 2020 by the members of the European Union concern businesspersons and entities (industrial group, financial holding) making large profits from the war economy in Syria by diverting Syria’s economic resources to the sole benefit of the Syrian regime.

 Some of these individuals and entities that are close to the Syrian regime were implicated in smuggling activities with terrorist groups designated as such by the United Nations Security Council, including Daesh.